rawanfouzan/DSproject/README.md

 ## Acknowledgments:
 This project was developed for the CS214 Data Structures course at Qassim University.
 Special thanks to Dr. Hoba Alsultan for the guidance and support throughout the project.

+Feel free to modify the system or use it for your own purposes.